drmattcollins/hello-world/README.md

 # hello-world
 First repository to test github setup.
-This is the first setp of github for my future python coding projects
+This is the first setp of github for my future python coding projects.